Myth #1:

 Oral appliances cause Temporomandibular Joint issues and muscle pain.

 One of the primary subspecialties in our office for the past 35+ years has been the treatment of patients with temporomandibular joint disorders.
 We carefully examine all patients at their initial visit for any temporomandibular joint symptomatology.
 These symptoms can be pain in the temporomandibular joints or the muscles that move the mandible.
 The patients are apprised of the degree of temporomandibular joint involvement and the effect of this involvement on their ability to utilize a sleep appliance.
 The appropriate sleep appliance is constructed for these patients and is carefully monitored.
 When difficulties occur in the temporomandibular joint region, changes in our advancement protocol and/or referral for physical therapy modalities are often utilized to allow these patients to function with oral appliances.
-Most of these patients are successful in the long term to utilize their appliances.
+Most of these patients are successful in the long term in utilizing their appliances.
 On occasion, some patients have advanced temporomandibular joints that do not allow them to wear oral appliances successfully; however, these are the exception rather than the rule.